hrkns/wheregist/README.md

 # wheregist
-mini tool to extract which websites i am registered in, based in a given email
+Mini-tool to extract which websites I am registered in, based in a given email.

-using javascript
+Using Javascript.

-not finished, version 0.x
+Not finished, version 0.x.